OfficeDev/Teams-app-cicd-guide/doc/getstarted.md

 | TEAMS_APP_ID                 | appPackage                    |
 | APP_NAME_SUFFIX               | appPackage                    |

+For setting variables/secrets for a GitHub repository, check this [reference](https://docs.github.com/en/actions/learn-github-actions/variables).
 > The  AZURE_SERVICE_PRINCIPAL_CLIENT_SECRET should be set as secret.
 ### Create a CD yml
 Create a cd.yml file under .github/workflows/ folder.
 Write the following content into this yml file.